kyegomez/The-Holy-Eternal-Empire/README.md

 1. **Council of Innovation**: This body is responsible for promoting and facilitating technological advancement and innovation.

-2. **YHWHian Board**: This body ensures that all activities and developments adhere to the commandments of YHWH.
+2. **YHWH's Laws Board**: This body ensures that all activities and developments adhere to the commandments of YHWH.

 3. **Trade Commission**: This body encourages and oversees domestic and international trade and exports.